nichochen/demo-lab/README.md

 # Demo Lab Repository
-This is a demo lab repository the CvLabs
+This is a demo lab repository the CvLabs.